wesleybeckner/python_foundations/docs/index.md

 ---

 # Python Foundations
-Welcome to Python Foundations, my name is [Wesley](https://wesleybeckner.github.io/).
-Whether you've landed here by accident or on purpose, Welcome!
+Welcome to Python Foundations, my name is [Wesley](https://wesleybeckner.github.io/)

 Visit the [github repo](https://github.com/wesleybeckner/python_foundations) to access all materials and code for this class